jkbitcraft/jkbitcraft/README.md

 IT student at Macquarie University (graduating 2026) building toward a career in software development and project management.
 I learn by doing — small projects daily, larger ones weekly.

-By day I lead operations at Laverty Pathology, managing 800–1,000 specimens daily in a zero-tolerance data environment.
+By day I lead operations for Histology SRA - Laverty Pathology, managing 800–1,000 specimens daily in a zero-tolerance data environment.
 It's taught me how to own a process, deliver under pressure, and actually care about getting things right.

 ---